 -

-Ceviche: Shrimp marinated in lime juice, tossed with fresh vegetables.
+Ceviche : Prawns marinated in lime juice, mixed with fresh vegetables.

 -

-Shrimp, thanks to its versatility and ability to harmonize with various flavors, is a staple of Mexican gastronomy, reflecting the richness of the country's culinary traditions.
+Shrimp, thanks to its versatility and ability to harmonize with various flavors, is a staple of Mexican cuisine, reflecting the richness of the country's culinary traditions.